Consolidated e-Invoice: What You Need to Know (June 2025 Update)

 Consolidated e-Invoice: What You Need to Know

 Recently, the implementation of e-invoicing is a significant step towards modernizing the tax system and enhancing compliance in Malaysia.
-At the time of publication, phase 1 of e-invoicing is currently ongoing with many of the group 1 companies (annual sales turnover > RM100 million) starting to utilize the e-invoicing system.
-In contrast, group 2 and group 3 will soon join the e-invoicing in the following year.
+At the time of publication, phase 1 of e-invoicing is currently ongoing with many of the Group 1 companies (annual sales turnover > RM100 million) starting to utilize the e-invoicing system.
+In contrast, Group 2 and Group 3 will soon join the e-invoicing in the following year.
 Before we dive into this topic, it is highly recommended to read our previous blog posts below to understand the fundamental of e-invoicing.

 How to issue e-invoices for b2b transactions